The first section of the page includes video taken in 2007 on a farm not far south of Tsumeb. Unfortunately the

 Strong healers receive the spirit by being struck by lightning.
 The blind elderly healer in the film had

 been struck by lightning a number of times.
-(See Low DPhil on homepage for more information)
+(See Low DPhil for more information)

 The second extract involves a self styled Herero / Damara witchdoctor who lives with his Himba wives near